bell-kevin/testingRandomNumbers/README.md

-If you are a contributor who personally has already quit using GitHub, please [check this resource](INSERT_LINK) for how to send us contributions without using GitHub directly.
+If you are a contributor who personally has already quit using GitHub, please [check this resource](INSERT_LINK) for how to send us contributions without using GitHub directly

 Any use of this project's code by GitHub Copilot, past or present, is done without our permission.
-We do not consent to GitHub's use of this project's code in Copilot.
+We do not consent to GitHub's use of this project's code in Copilot

 ![Logo of the GiveUpGitHub campaign](https://sfconservancy.org/img/GiveUpGitHub.png)